 Vice and Virtue, 68-72 New Briggate, Leeds, West Yorkshire, LS1 6NU.

-You’ve probably heard of The Greedy Pig, but you may not have discovered their alter ego, The Swine That Dines.
-It’s the gourmet side of their brand, and sees them forgoing the breakfasts and lunches they’re famed for in favour of a host of weird and wonderful suppers.
+The Greedy Pig was a Leeds institution that won our hearts with bacon butties and American-style pancakes, but their alter-ego has now taken over, so you can enjoyed relaxed fine dining every day of the week at The Swine That Dines.
+The gourmet side of their brand sees them forgoing the breakfasts they’re famed for in favour of a host of weird and wonderful lunches and suppers.

-It takes place every Friday and Saturday, from 6pm to 9pm, and promises a menu of small plates that put quality ingredients at the heart of every dish.
-Expect the unexpected, because this is as far from their usual fare as it gets, with the likes of chicken liver with chickpea, rocket and pumpkin seed, alongside polenta, gorgonzola, sweetcorn and trompette, on a menu that changes so regularly you’ll never have to eat the same thing twice.
+The supper club takes place every evening from Wednesday to Saturday and promises a menu of small plates that put quality ingredients at the heart of every dish.
+Expect the unexpected, because they like to get creative, with the likes of chicken liver, pear, celeriac and ginger, alongside clementine, chicory, labneh and mint, on a menu that changes so regularly you’ll never have to eat the same thing twice.
 Oh, and it’s bring your own bottle too, a definite winner when it comes to eating out in Leeds.

 The Swine That Dines, 58 North Street, Leeds, West Yorkshire, LS2 7PN.